Houseboats on Grand Canal, Shannon Harbour

 chart of the Shannon-Erne Waterway showing the location of locks and facilities will come in handy.
 By foot

 Back on dry land and it’s time to explore the Shannon Waterway Walks.
 Trust us – there are quite a few to choose from.
 First off is the Medieval Limerick Walking Trail, which weaves its way through the medieval quarter of the city.
 Keep a sharp eye out for the Anglo-Norman influences in buildings along the route.
 The second is a stretch along the Lough Derg Way, where old whiskey stills and idyllic views of Youghal Bay are the highlights.
 Last but not least, lose yourself in the natural beauty of the Glenafelly Eco Walk.
 This is a gentle introduction to the more remote regions of the Slieve Bloom mountains in County Offaly.
 Oh, and don’t forget your camera.

 Chances are, that any road trip in Ireland will hook up with the Shannon at some point.
 If you find yourself in Limerick, start at the river’s end and arrive in rugged north Kerry by following the southern coastline of the estuary.
 It’s thanks to the river’s waters that the Shannon region is so green.
-Do the scenery justice by taking your time on a scenic tour from Kittycloghar to Mohill in County Leitrim.
+Do the scenery justice by taking your sweet time on a scenic tour from Kittycloghar to Mohill in County Leitrim.
 Must-sees include the astounding Arigna Mining Experience and Swan Island Animal Farm on the shores of Lough Garadice.